tungtokyo1108/Random_Forests_Forward_Variable_Selection_for_High-Dimensional_Data/README.md

-# Forward variable selection improves the power of random forest for high- dimensional microbiome data
+# Forward variable selection improves the power of random forest for high- dimensional database
 We improve the power of random forest algorithm for the High-Dimensional data in microbiome study

 ## Publication